dmgolembiowski/svelte-partial-hydrating-prerenderer/README.md

 The other reason is that prerendering and partial hydration _does not_ make sense for certain sites.
 For a static site or blog with a few interactive components, partial hydration is ideal.
 But for a fully dynamic and interactive app with limited static content, it won't usually end up being worth it.
 And if you really think you need _global-infecting features_ like client-side routing or theming, then partial hydration is just not a right fit for you.

 In my case, I wanted the ability to develop _static_ sites completely with svelte and not ship all the unnecessary js.
 I only have a few form components that benefit from interactivity.
 And I don't need client-side routing...
 I'm just using plain, old, simple links.
-That's why prerendering and partial hydration works for me.
+That's why prerendering and partial hydration works for me :)